 Intent

-It is an expectation that teachers apply english, mathematics and ICT skills where it is appropriate to do so.
-For example, in Year 4, when covering the history topic of ‘How has Greece’s past influenced modern day life?’, children used their ICT skills to research relevant information in order to produce an information text using transitions and animations to make the presentation interesting for the viewer.
+It is an expectation that teachers apply English, mathematics and computing skills where it is appropriate to do so whilst ensuring that geography objectives remain at the heart of each lesson.
+For example, in Year 6, when learning how to use 6 figure grid references children used 'DigiMaps' (an online mapping tool) to locate points of interest with an OS grid reference overlay.
 High expectations of written work are an expectation across all subjects; pieces of writing assessment are also produced through strong and creative links to the wider curriculum.
 Examples of this include non-chronological reports on periods of time, writing in historical character and historical diary entries whilst being in keeping of the time.
 However, regarding a geographical and historical objective, children’s English and maths abilities shouldn’t have an impact on their achievement of the geography or history within a lesson/topic or teacher assessment of geography and history objectives.

 We ensure that pupils enjoy their work by making the work accessible to all children, by making learning real through research and the use of websites, sources on the internet and through the extensive school library.
 Independent research, analysing findings, as a group or pair, discussion and presentations of work or findings are an integral part of this curriculum area.
 Displays are often seen as ‘a work in progress’ where children are encouraged to add their own questions or interact with the questions asked by teachers or other children.
 Furthermore, displays should also celebrate the children’s achievements within the Humanities, possibly showing photographs of the children at work and individual pieces of work.